 - Term: Semester that you wish to apply for

-Please note: Once you have paid your application, you MUST go back into the application and hit submit.
+**Please note: Once you have paid your application, you MUST go back into the application and hit submit.
 If you pay your application fee and do not return back to your application, your application is incomplete and will not be processed.
+Applications take approximately 3-5 business days to be processed.

 Once your confirmation email arrives, use the GW student ID, or GWID, provided to create your GW NetID and GW email account.
 The NetID is required to access GW systems, and the GW email will be the address to which GW sends all official communications, including your student e-bill and detailed instruction on how to register for classes.